We don’t mess around when it comes to our beard balm and other all natural beard products in our online shop.

 We’ve been making and selling high-quality, affordable beard products for years and will be doing so long after some hipsters trade in their beards for man-buns, kilts, or whatever the current craze is.

-We tell you exactly what’s in Brawn — with the ingredients right there on the label — and use a blend of natural oils and butters to give you a softer, healthier beard.
+We tell you exactly what’s in Brawn, with the ingredients right there on the label.

-We don’t charge you an arm and a leg and Brawn is still priced the same as the first tin we sold – just $9.99 for a two ounce tin that can last for months.
+We don’t charge you an arm and a leg and Brawn is still priced the same as the first tin we ever sold – just $9.99 for a two ounce tin.

-Our “Original” Brawn beard balm is still our most popular but we now offer several other scents as well including Ginger Patchouli, Cedar and Orange, and Dark Fired (tobacco and bay leaf).
+Our “Original” Brawn beard balm is still our most popular but we now offer several other scents as well including Ginger Patchouli, Cedar and Orange, Dark Fired, Gun Oil, Sasquatch and Unscented.